 - 1 green bell pepper seeds removed and sliced into strips

-- About 3-4 minutes before the end of the cooking time, add the bell peppers (or your preferred vegetables) and continue to cook until they are starting to soften but still have some bite.
+- Add the bell peppers about 3-4 minutes before the end of the cooking time and continue to cook until they soften but still have a bite to them.

-- Serve as a complete meal or pair with a slice or two of this crusty bread.
-Enjoy
+- You can serve it as a complete meal or serve it with a side of crusty bread.